MishuZero/MishuZero/README.md

 * 🌍  I'm based in Dhaka.
 * 🖥️  See my Exprience at **[Linkedin](http://www.linkedin.com/in/rakibul-hasan-mishu/)**
 * 🚀  I'm currently working on **[Python/Projects](http://github.com/MishuZero/Python-projects)**
-* 🧠  I'm learning Matplotlib,Seaborn,PyTorch,SciKit Learn.
+* 🧠  I'm learning Apache Airflow,Apache Spark, Snowflake,dbt,Matplotlib,Seaborn,PyTorch,SciKit Learn.
 * 🤝  I'm open to collaborating on ML Projects.
 * ⚡  I'm a pet lover.
 * 👨‍💻 All of my projects are available at **[All projects](https://github.com/MishuZero?tab=repositories)**